Why 2025 Looks Exciting

 India’s growing economic clout means there are a lot of business and trade events too, many of which see participants travel from around the world.

-Manav Thadani, Founder and Chairman, Hotelivate
+Manav Thadani, Founder & Chairman, Hotelivate

 With most markets continuing to record strong occupancies and amid ADR growth, we do not expect too much pressure to be exerted by new supply.